 - Breadcrumbs.
 Breadcrumbs called that because they help your customer to go back to the page they came from.
 Breadcrumbs add category and subcategory navigational links to your store.
 For example, Lunches / Soup / Cold soup / Vegan.
-To display breadcrumbs, go to Design, scroll down to Storefront navigation & colors → Breadcrumbs, and select Show from the dropdown.
+To display breadcrumbs, go to Design, scroll down to Navigation → Breadcrumbs, and select Show in product details or Show in header from the dropdown.

 FAQ.
 FAQ helps you highlight the most popular questions and answer them so customers don’t have to ask you directly.
 Say, where you deliver to, do you have vegan options on the menu, till what time do you deliver, or anything you think is important to know.
 You can add a FAQ widget with the Smartarget-FAQ app so it will appear as a popup window in your store.
 Or you can add a block in your Instant Site and list frequently asked questions with answers to the block description.
 For instance, add Delivery and Payment block to clarify delivery options to your customers:

 In Ecwid, you can accept payments with credit or debit cards, cash, PayPal, Apple Pay.
 You can also accept tips and offer subscriptions.
 And remember — the more payment methods you provide, the better customer experience is.

 Enabling online credit card payments allow customers to pay for their order as soon as it is placed online.
 In Ecwid, you can choose from over 70 credit card payment providers, including: